Wolvi, Queensland: Education

 Wolvi State School is a government primary (Prep-6) school for boys and girls at 936 Kin Kin Road (26.1492°S 152.8176°E).
 In 2017, the school had an enrolment of 23 students with 2 teachers and 7 non-teaching staff (3 full-time equivalent).

+There are no secondary schools in Wolvi.
+The nearest government secondary school is Gympie State High School in Gympie to the west.
+There are also a number of non-government schools in Gympie and its suburbs.